PWKad/presentations/README.md

-# presentations
+# Presentations

-Starting point for presentation on Aurelia for dallas.js
+Presentation for Aurelia Introduction